harvard-visionlab/open_ipcl/README.md

 ## Train Models
 Our original training code was based on https://github.com/zhirongw/lemniscate.pytorch, but the IPCL models were slow to train (~21 days on a single Titan X Pascal).
-The same code runs faster on newer gpus (e.g., ~7 days on a Tesla V100).
+The same code runs faster on newer gpus (e.g., ~7 days on a Tesla V100), but is included here only for reference.
 For updated code and faster model training use train_ipcl.py (see below).

 ***replicate original ipcl_alexnet_gn model (warning could be slow, unless you have a Tesla V100)***
 ```